gromeck/LatencyMeasure/README.md

 ## Solution

 I have setup a small circuit with an Arduino compatible micro controller to simulate a HID (human input device) event via USB and registering the change on the screen via a photo transistor.
 The device will meassure and display the time between these events.
-The micro controller is capable to deliver a resulotion of 1 ms.
+The micro controller is capable to deliver a resolution of 1 ms.

 ## What is in this respository?